 The salary depends on the type of work, the employer, and the student's experience and skills.
 You can check our dedicated page about salaries in Luxembourg to get more details about this topic.
 Here we will examine the specificities for students and young people, that are working during their studies or breaks.

-The government has set minimum rates for student salaries in Luxembourg depending on age:
+The government has set minimum rates for student salaries in Luxembourg depending on age.
+You can see the conditions in the table below.

 |+18 years for unskilled workers||100%||14.1449 euros||2,447.07 euros|